luciafabio/pyto-do/README.md

   pyToDo - your Python to-do manager for your terminal.

-  If no command is passed, print to-do list.

 Options:
   -d, --done     print done todos
   -a, --all      print all todos